leofavre/web-components-seo/README.md

 # Web components SEO
 ### Testing indexability of web components.

-This website tests how regular and custom HTML tags are indexed by Google under diferent circumstances.
+This website tests how regular and custom HTML tags are indexed by Google under different circumstances.

 ## Regular HTML